jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 }
 ```

 Wouldn't that be neat, huh?
+A reusable way to generate an SSL certificate for any domain.
 Well, here is how you do that.
 All the same components appear again.
 The special sauce here is `{ parent: this }` which attaches all the resources to the component resource.

+> Curiously, it can be used to nest multiple components inside another, more than one level deep, when that's needed.

 ```typescript
 // Created a new file in src/my-certificate/index.ts